kyoro1/knowledge_mining_computer_vision/README.md

 # How to build an app

-1. Install necessary libraries in python:
+## 1. Install necessary libraries

+- Please execute the following in your terminal:
     ```sh
     pip install -r ./requirement.txt
     ```

-2. Configure the environment in `common/config.ini`.
+## 2. Configure the environment

+- By using `common/config.ini`, you can specify the setting.
 See [this page](/common/REAME.md) in detail.
     ```sh
     [Azure]
     subscription_key = 12345xxxyyy